 She gained an MSc in Health Services Management (1999) and made the switch to working as a healthcare manager.
-She has over thirteen year’s management experience working in senior roles at central London teaching hospitals, primary care trusts and at regional level (Strategic Health Authority) and most recently at Nene Clinical Commissioning Group.
+She has over thirteen years of management experience working in senior roles at central London teaching hospitals, primary care trusts and at regional level (Strategic Health Authority) and most recently at NHS Nene CCG.

 Local Member Group GP Lead (Central) - Dr Jim Graham

 Dr James (Jim) Graham has been a GP in Brighton and Hove since 1992 and is senior partner at Stanford Medical Practice.